php-fig/fig-standards/proposed/simplecache.md

     /**
      * Delete multiple cache items in a single operation *
-     * @param array|Traversable $keys The array of string-based Keys to be deleted *
+     * @param array|Traversable $keys The array of string-based keys to be deleted *
      * @return bool True on success and false on failure */